lucaleonect/nqa_server/README.md

 ```

 - **API (`services/api`)**: FastAPI application with an HTML form for uploads, REST endpoints for job management, and result packaging.
 All user interactions—both submissions and downloads—flow through this service.
+  The UI now also exposes one-click access to the Optuna dashboard for running/completed studies.
 - **Scheduler (`services/scheduler`)**: Background worker that polls PostgreSQL for `QUEUED` jobs, flips them to `RUNNING`, and asks the solver to execute them.
 - **Solver (`services/solver`)**: GPU-ready FastAPI service that shells into the JAX-based Optuna driver (`nqa/master.py`), writes study artefacts to `/data/studies/<id>`, and streams truncated logs back to the scheduler or API clients.
 - **PostgreSQL (`db`)**: Tracks job metadata and error messages.